Optimal Trading with a Trailing Stop: Optimal Trading with a Trailing Stop

-\begin{rmk} If the second condition in \eqref{eq:H0H} fails to hold, then from the proofs of Theorem \ref{thm33} and Corollary \ref{cor35}, we know that the optimal threshold $b_f^\star$ may be at the boundary $r$, in which case, it will be optimal not to liquidate before the trailing stop.
-That is, $p_f(x,\bar{x})=0$ for all $x,\bar{x}\in I$ such that $x\in(f(\bar{x}),\bar{x}]$. \end{rmk}
+\begin{remark} If the first inequality in \eqref{eq:H0H} is an equality, then the optimal threshold $b_f^\star$ may be at the boundary $r$, in which case, it will be optimal not to liquidate before the trailing stop.
+That is, $p_f(x,\bar{x})=0$ for all $x,\bar{x}\in I$ such that $x\in(f(\bar{x}),\bar{x}]$. \end{remark}

-\subsection{Optimal acquisition with a trailing stop}
+\subsection{Optimal Acquisition with a Trailing Stop}